 Doctor's arrest brings attention to US female circumcisions

-In this December 2015 photo provided by her, Zehra Patwa poses for a picture at her home in New Haven, Conn.
-Patwa learned a few years ago that at 7 years old, she was taken from her home in England to India for a wedding, and was circumcised in a procedure widely known as female genital mutilation.
+Patwa learned a few years ago that at 7 years old, she was taken from her home in England to India for a wedd... .
+In this Sept 30, 2013, photo provided by Mel and Tim Photography, Zehra Patwa poses for a picture, in Atlanta.

 |Title